wiifm74/TemperatureToABV/README.md

 If the corrected temperature is higher than 100°C  0 is returned.

+## Requirements
+This library requires that you download and install [https://github.com/EdwinCroissantArduinoLibraries/T2ABV](https://github.com/EdwinCroissantArduinoLibraries/T2ABV).

 ## Install
+Download and install this library in your Arduino library folder.
 The instructions for installing an Arduino library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

 ## Usage